Debt Recovery Legal Fees and Costs

 The above fees are subject to change in line with advice from HM Courts and Tribunals Service.

-We are able to collect instalment payments from a debtor on your behalf, we charge £5 plus VAT for each instalment that is collected.
+We are able to collect instalment payments from a debtor on your behalf, we charge an administration fee of 15% of the instalment amount plus VAT, subject to a minimum fee of £5 plus VAT, for each instalment that is collected.

 Anyone wishing to proceed with a claim should note that: